Skip to content

 This includes installing and maintaining smoke alarms.
 Safe appliances must be provided.
 All electrical and gas equipment must be regularly checked and certified by professionals.

-What landlord insurance is needed for HMOs?
+What landlord insurance do I need for an HMO?

 Standard landlord insurance may not cover an HMO.
 Instead you will need specialist insurance to cover the specific risks that apply to HMOs.
-Look for policies that protects the building itself and related risks such as injury or loss suffered by a tenant.
+Look for policies that protect the building itself and related risks such as injury or loss suffered by a tenant.

-HMO landlords should also look at landlord home emergency insurance.
+HMO landlords should also look at landlord home emergency insurance

 What are the pros and cons of being an HMO landlord?